davidosomething/dotfiles/README.md

 You might want from your system package manager:

-- chruby
+- chruby + ruby-install + a version of ruby
-- nvm
+- nvm + a version of node + npm
 - php/composer/wp-cli
 - python/pip
-- virtualenv
+- virtualenv + a version of python

 ### Source order